Is-Daouda/is-Engine/README.md

 - In order for CMake to detect your source files (.cpp) you must include them in the **[app_src.cmake](./app/src/main/cmake/app_src.cmake) or [isengine.cmake](./app/src/main/cmake/isengine.cmake)** file which is located in the **[is-Engine/app/src/main/cmake](./app/src/main/cmake/)** location.

 ## ![danger](https://i48.servimg.com/u/f48/20/16/75/27/icon_d10.png) Very important
-- **is::Engine** works on the Web thanks to **[SMK](https://github.com/ArthurSonzogni/smk)** a C++ library which uses **[Emscripten](https://emscripten.org)**.
+- **is::Engine** works on the Web thanks to **SDL 2**.
-- **SMK** is a **library** which is a **little different** from **SFML**, but the **Graphic, Audio, System** part looks a bit like that of **SFML**.
-- It does not currently support some SFML features such as: Events, loadFromFile / openFromFile (they are replaced by functions of the engine which performs the same role), etc. The way objects initialize is a little different too.
-Even the names spaces and functions are different.
-- **is::Engine** allows to **interconnect the SMK and SFML library**, so that they can use the same **namespace (sf), Classes and functions names** in order to facilitate development (avoid preprocessors, compatibility with several platforms).
-- When using SMK with with is::Engine, the Music class works the same as sf::Sound.
-- These libraries: **SWOOSH, TMXLite, TMXLoader, TinyFileDialog** are not supported in the web version of is::Engine.
+- These libraries: **TMXLite, TMXLoader, TinyFileDialog** are not supported in the web version of is::Engine.
-- But don't worry, **AS LONG AS YOU USE THE FEATURES OF is::Engine you won't notice the difference between these two (2) libraries when you create your games**.
-- Believe me, there is everything you need to create a great game!
-- To see the differences I advise you to see the **[basicSFMLmain.cpp](./app/src/main/cpp/basicSFMLmain.cpp) file** (this file allows you to create your games without using the main rendering loop of the engine, i.e. avoids using the main features of the engine).
-- If you want more information on the SMK library I advise you to see [the documentation](https://arthursonzogni.com/SMK/doc/).
+- If you want to use SDL functions in your source code, use the **IS_ENGINE_SDL_2 macro**.
+- Note that some SFML functions like: **Vertex Array, Render Texture** are not yet supported.
+These additions will be made soon!

 ---